Fran Pérez (footballer, born 2002)

-Francisco "Fran" Pérez Martínez (born 9 September 2002) is a Spanish professional footballer who plays as a winger for Valencia Mestalla.
+Francisco "Fran" Pérez Martínez (born 9 September 2002) is a Spanish professional footballer who plays mainly as a right winger for Rayo Vallecano.

 Club career

-Pérez began playing football at the youth academy of Lacross Babel, before moving to the youth side of Valencia in 2011.
-He worked his way up their youth categories, before being promoted to Valencia Mestalla in 2020.
-On 20 November 2020, he signed a professional contract with Valencia for 2 years.
+Born in Valencia, Pérez began playing football at the youth academy of Lacross Babel CF, before moving to the youth categories of Valencia CF in 2011.
+He made his senior debut with the reserves on 17 October 2020, coming on as a late substitute for Hugo González in a 2–2 Segunda División B away draw against Atzeneta UE.

+On 20 November 2020, Pérez signed a professional contract with Valencia for 2 years.
+He scored his first senior goal on 12 September 2021, netting the B's second in a 3–1 Tercera División RFEF away win over Orihuela CF, and scored a further 12 times as the reserve side achieved promotion to Segunda Federación.

 López made his professional – and La Liga – debut with Valencia on 29 August 2022, coming on as a late substitute in a 1–0 loss to Atlético Madrid.
+The following 7 March, he renewed his contract until 2027, and was definitely promoted to the main squad in August 2023.

+On 15 August 2025, Pérez was transferred to La Liga club Rayo Vallecano and signed a four year deal.

 Personal life

 Pérez is the son of the former Spanish footballer Francisco Rufete.

 Playing style

-Pérez is known for his incredible speed an strength.
+Pérez is known for his incredible speed and strength.
 He was a prolific goalscorer in his youth, and is a simple and effective dribbler.